What to Harvest Each Month (Veg & Fruit)

 Spring Harvest (March–May)

-However, spring weather across the UK can be unpredictable.
+However, spring weather across Britain can be unpredictable.
 In northern regions or wetter areas, cold snaps and heavy rain may delay maturity by a week or two.
-Therefore, when deciding what to harvest each month in the UK, always judge crops by readiness rather than relying strictly on dates.

 • Leeks